Release news: published 14 May 2026

 PHP and database requirements tighten

 Database versions are strict.
-MySQL 8.4 or MariaDB 11.4 — both LTS releases with long support windows.
+MySQL 8.4 or MariaDB 12.3, Adobe's recommended engines for 2.4.9 (MariaDB 11.8 LTS is also supported).
 Older versions (MySQL 8.0, MariaDB 10.6, MariaDB 10.11) are no longer supported.
 The upgrade will fail at the schema validation step if your engine isn't current, so this is the first thing to check before scheduling any upgrade work.

 Apache ActiveMQ Artemis is now a supported message queue, alongside RabbitMQ.
 For stores running heavy asynchronous workloads (Inventory Management, order processing, indexing queues), Artemis can be a more predictable choice than RabbitMQ under load.